Exactness and Effective Degree Bound of Lasserre's Relaxation for Polynomial Optimization over Finite Variety: Introduction

-In the above, the decision variables are the constant $c$, and the coefficients of the polynomials $\lambda_1,\ldots,\lambda_n$ and $\sigma$.
-Problems~\eqref{eq:13} form a hierarchy of relaxations of~\eqref{eq:1} because $ f_d \leq f_{d+1}\leq f_*$ for all $ d$.
-The problem~\eqref{eq:13} can be written equivalently as an SDP problem~\cite{Lasserre2001}, in which the size of the positive semidefinite matrices is $\binom{n+d}{d}\times \binom{n+d}{d} $.
-Note that $f_d$ can be $-\infty$.
-Even if $f_d$ is finite, it may not be achievable.
-A classical ``bad" example is constructed by considering the case when $n=1$, $g_1(x)=x^2$ and $f(x)=x$.
-In this case, $f_1=f_*=0$ but $f_1$ is not achievable.
-See~\cite[Remark 1]{Parrilo02anexplicit} and~\cite{JoszHenrion}.
+known as the moment relaxation of order $d$ of~\eqref{eq:1}. } {It is clear that} $ {f^{sos}_d} \leq {f^{sos}_{d+1}}\leq f_*$ {and $f^{mom}_d\leq f_{d+1}^{mom}\leq f_*$} for all $ {d\geq d_0}$.
+The relaxation{s~\eqref{eq:13}-\eqref{eq:d-mom} are referred to as the} \textit{hierarchy of {moment-SOS} relaxations} {for the polynomial optimization problem~\eqref{eq:1}}. {They} can be written equivalently as {a pair of primal and dual} SDP problem{s}~(\cite{Lasserre2001}), in which the maximal size of the positive semidefinite matrices is $\binom{n+d}{d}\times \binom{n+d}{d} $. {The weak duality $f_d^{sos}\leq f^{mom}_{d}$ holds for any $d\geq d_0$.
+Various sufficient conditions for the strong duality $f_d^{sos}= f^{mom}_{d}$ to hold have been proposed in the literature, including the non-empty interior condition~(\cite{Lasserre2001}), and the inclusion of the ball constraint~(\cite{JoszHenrion}). } Even if ${f^{sos}_d}$ is finite {and the strong duality holds}, it may not be achievable.
+A classical ``bad" example is constructed by considering the case when $n=k=1$, $m=0$, $g_1(x)=x^2$ and $f(x)=x$.
+In this case, ${f^{sos}_1=f^{mom}_1=}f_*=0$ but ${f^{sos}_1}$ is not achievable.
+See~\cite[Remark 1]{Parrilo02anexplicit}. { We refer to~\cite{baldi2022} and~\cite{BALDI2024102403} for a collection of examples that present possible pathological behaviors in the hierarchy of moment-SOS relaxations.}